 Crying is a baby’s main form of communication.

-Nobody can recognize your baby’s cries better than you, so you may instantly know if your baby is sleepy or hungry.
+Nobody can recognize your baby’s cries better than you, so you may instantly know if your baby is sleepy, hungry, or needs to be cuddled.

 Although crying is normal, your baby may sometimes cry excessively despite being well-fed and changed.
 This can indicate another problem, such as teething or colic.